Mumps is caused by the mumps virus. It spreads through direct contact with saliva or ‘droplets’ from sneezing and coughing.

 Does your child need to see a doctor about mumps?

-- your son has mumps and develops swollen, tender testicles
+- has mumps and develops swollen, tender testicles

-- your child has mumps and complains of a severe headache, becomes drowsy, starts vomiting or can’t stand bright light.
+- has mumps and complains of a severe headache, becomes drowsy, starts vomiting or can’t stand bright light.

 Tests for mumps